Anessen/PSFalcon/Authentication.md

 }
 Set-Secret -Name MyApiClient -Secret $ApiClient -Vault MyVault
 ```
-Once stored, credentials can be retrieved using your chosen `-Name`, and you can [splat the parameters](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting) with
+Once stored, credentials can be retrieved using your chosen `Name`, and you can [splat the parameters](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting) with
 `Request-FalconToken`:
 ```powershell
 Get-Secret -Name MyApiClient -Vault MyVault -AsPlainText | ForEach-Object { Request-FalconToken @_ }